Learn how to profit from neutral trading strategies in sideways markets using technical indicators, risk management, and options strategies.

 Range trading takes advantage of price movements between support and resistance levels.
 Buy near support when candlestick patterns and volume suggest buying pressure, and sell near resistance when selling signals emerge.
 This method works well across stocks, forex, and crypto.

 Combine price action with volume analysis.
-As Fidelity notes: "Technical analysts tend to believe that volume precedes price; to confirm any trend, volume should increase in the direction of the trend."
+As Fidelity notes: technical analysts often say volume precedes price; to confirm any trend, volume should rise in the trend’s direction.

 Oscillator-Based Entry Points